Chattanooga Connect Speakers

 Tim Drake

-Senior VP of Public Policy and Regulatory Affairs, ITS America
+Senior VP of Public Policy & Regulatory Affairs, ITS America

 Abhishek Dubey

-Associate Professor of Computational Science and Engineering, Vanderbilt University
+Associate Professor of Computer Science & Electrical and Computer Engineering, Vanderbilt University

 Ben Levine